 Central AC Cycling is a program that allows you to earn up to $40 dollars in bill credits from June 1 – September 30, while also reducing energy usage during the hottest days of summer.
 ComEd cycles your central air conditioning compressor for a limited time.
 Cycling can occur any day of the week, up to a 10-hour continuous period, between 9 a.m. and 9 p.m., June 1 – September 30.
-You may participate in the program utilizing an authorized Nest thermostat, or we can install a direct load control (DLC) switch at your home.
+You may participate in the program utilizing a direct load control (DLC) switch we can install at your home.

 This money-saving program is available to customers who own their own home and have central air conditioning.
 However, customers cannot participate simultaneously in ComEd's Central AC Cycling and Peak Time Savings programs.